Michells13/Cvtools/README.md

 # Cvtools
-A bunch of templates and tools for computer vision :)
+My own bunch of templates and tools for computer vision and DL :)